breakin/snestistics/docs/tutorial-1.md

 Closing words
 =============
 That was all for today.
 In the next post we will look at how you can start annotating the source code once you start to discover what things do.

-Read more blog posts on snestistics [here](/snestistics.html).
-Snestistics can be found at [github](https://github.com/breakin/snestistics).